ElvisCR97/Mobile-Inventory-Kit/README.md

 ---
 ### 📝 Configuration Example (Data Structure)

-Here is an example of how items are structured and configured within the central Data Table:
+Here is an example of how items are dynamically structured and linked through the central DT_MIK_MasterTable system:

 ```json
 {